TarsCloud/TarsDocs_en/installation/source-windows.md

 - The master node will install by default: tarsadminregistry, tarspatch, tarsweb, and tarslog.
 These services will not be installed on the slave node
 - The tarsAdminRegistry can only be a single point because it has publishing status)
 - The tarslog can only be a single point, otherwise the remote logs will be scattered on multiple machines
 - In principle, tarspatch and tarsweb can be multi-point.
-If they are deployed to multi-point, the /usr/local/app/patches directory needs to be shared among multiple computers (for example, through NFS).
+If they are deployed to multi-point, the c:\tars-install\patches directory needs to be shared among multiple computers (for example, through NFS).
 Otherwise, the service cannot be published normally
 - You can later deploy the tarslog to a large hard disk server
 - In practice, even if the master and slave nodes are hung, the normal operation of services on the framework will not be affected, only the publishing will be affected